h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Optional Miscellaneous Parameters
 '''''''''''''''''''''''''''''''''

 - `nfolds <data-science/algo-params/nfolds.html>`__:  Number of folds for k-fold cross-validation of the models in the AutoML run.
 Defaults to 5.
-Use 0 to disable cross-validation; this will also disable Stacked Ensemble (thus decreasing the overall model performance).
+Use 0 to disable cross-validation; this will also disable Stacked Ensembles (thus decreasing the overall best model performance).

 - `seed <data-science/algo-params/seed.html>`__: Integer.
 Set a seed for reproducibility.
 AutoML can only guarantee reproducibility if ``max_models`` or early stopping is used because ``max_runtime_secs`` is resource limited, meaning that if the resources are not the same between runs, AutoML may be able to train more models on one run vs another.
 Defaults to ``NULL/None``.